-Please review this brochure carefully.
-If you would like more information about our benefits please contact us at 800-315-3144 (TTY: 711) or visit our Website: www.MedMutual.com/feds.
+Please review this brochure carefully to learn which of our Medical PSHB options is best for you.
+If you would like more information about our benefits please contact us at 800-315-3144 (TTY: 711) or visit our Website: www.MedMutual.com/PSHB.